Skip to main content

 Does Health First Colorado cover adult dental care?

 Yes.
-Colorado says dental services are a benefit for enrolled Health First Colorado members, and adult members age 21 and older can receive dental services with no annual limit.
+Health First Colorado lists dental services as a benefit for enrolled members of all ages.
+Adults age 21 and older have covered dental services with no annual limit, but some services may need prior authorization.

 Who can use the Colorado Senior Dental Program?